We're live on Product Hunt right now! Come support our launch

 "One of our use cases is to provide embedded analytics to the customers of our customers.
 When pricing is per dashboard viewer, it becomes commercially unviable.
 Embeddable, offered the best package, fully customisable and a flat pricing." — Rodel van Rooijen, Founding Engineer at Solvimon.

-Embeddable vs Preset Embedded Dashboards
+Embeddable vs Preset embedded dashboards

 If you’re choosing between Preset and Embeddable, consider this: